-In the 'Manage Projects' dialog and on the Start Page 'Recent' section, the projects that you have opened most recently are listed in the order of opening date/time up to a maximum of ten projects, with the most recently opened project at the top of the list.
+In the 'Manage Projects' dialog and on the Start Page 'Recent' section, the projects that you have opened most recently are listed either in alphabetical order or in the order of opening date/time (most recent first), up to a maximum of ten projects.
 If the list identifies projects that you do not want to be so immediately accessible, you can remove them specifically from the list.

-Removing a project from the list only removes the hyperlink to the project and does not remove the project from the file system or repository.
+Removing a project from the 'Recent' list only removes the hyperlink to the project and does not remove the project from the file system or repository.

-Ribbon Start > Open Project or Start > Desktop > Workspaces > Show Start Page > Recent Keyboard Shortcuts Ctrl+O
+Ribbon > Open Project or Start > Desktop > Workspaces > Show Start Page > Recent Keyboard Shortcuts Ctrl+O